RitvikDeshpande/Performi/README.md

 ## About The Project
 - Performance Managment website that enables employees and managers within a company to send and recieve performance reviews
+- Allows for 360-degree feedback whereby feedback is collected from supervisors, suboordinates, peers and customers
 - 4 roles
     - Administrator: Manage users and the company account.
 Can view results of anyone from the entire organization.
     - HR: Can view results of anyone from the entire organization.
     - Manager: Can only view the results of subordinates.
     - Employee: Can only view the result of themself.
 Can not create new appraisals but is allowed to send a peer review.

-- Allows for 360 degree feedback

 ### Built With
 - [![Bootstrap][Bootstrap.com]][Bootstrap-url]